Domain Expert Guidance

 cities

-In the 14 days, participants will get to work on their own project in sync with their subjects in college.
-These projects will be relevant for an urban Indian landscape, with inspiration taken from places visited during this Experience.
+In the 13 days, participants will get to work on their own capstone project in sync with their subjects in college or work.
+These projects will be relevant for an urban landscape, with inspiration taken from places visited during this Experience.

 Bêtania by atelier OBJECTIFS.
 Image © Julien Barro